dcrommie/walbrook/src/markdown-pages/help.md

 helpdesc3: We apply an advisory framework to advise and plan for our clients across asset classes, structures and jurisdictions.
 help4: Collaborative
-helpdesc4: We co-ordinate with other professionals and financial insitutions, to accomodate changing circumstances and ensure alignment with plan.
+helpdesc4: We co-ordinate with other professionals and financial institutions, to accomodate changing circumstances and ensure alignment with plan.
 helplasttitle: ... and actions into outcomes.
 thumbnail: ../src/images/help.png
 helplasdesc: The only constant in life is change.
 We help you navigate change